Stay as You Are: Reception

 This film received positive reviews, especially for Nastassja Kinski's performance.
 According to the American poster for this film, Bruce Williamson of Playboy called it "A truly sexy film".
 Time magazine also praised Kinski's performance saying, "Kinski is simply ravishing, genuinely sexy and high-spirited without being painfully aggressive about it."
 Conversely, Janet Maslin of The New York Times called the film "dangerously smarmy at times—dangerous because its cheapness undermines Mr. Mastroianni's essentially serious performance, which is the backbone of the movie.
 The film works best when the story seems to generate its sexual encounters spontaneously.
 But there are too many times when the plot looks like a pretext for stringing together amorous interludes."

-Because Kinski was just 17 years old at the time, her many nude scenes created controversy.
+Because Kinski was 17 years old at the time, her many nude scenes created controversy.
 She has since disapproved of the nudity in the film on a number of occasions.
 Recalling the film in a 1981 interview with People, Kinski said, "There was no one prepared to say, 'She shouldn't do that.
 There is no point.'
 No one to protect me.
 I was just a young girl, in Italy.
 It was stupid."
 In 2001, Kinski reiterated her dissatisfaction with her performance: "Let's put it this way, if that was my daughter, I wouldn't allow that.
 I wouldn't allow certain people to say certain things or to try certain things."